Out Side In Therapists

 While Camelia had no formal training with horses as a child.
 She grew up with them, learning as she went.
 She has always enjoyed riding and spending time with them.
 In college, she developed a friendship with a woman and her Friesian horses where it was further confirmed that she wanted horses in her life.
 Camelia is very excited to combine her love for horses and passion for helping people into a job as one of the therapists at Outside In, Inc.

-Camille Ford, LLMSW
+Camille Ford, LMSW

 Therapist